kravciak/openqa-caasp-training/openqa_scheme.md

 - autoyast nodes do not have hostname from DHCP and they use default 'linux' hostname (bsc#1031623)
 - node installed with hostname=master is later selected as master node
-- node installed with hostname=node1 is late used for accessing the cluster in firefox
+- node installed with hostname=mixed is late used for accessing the cluster in firefox

-## HW Requirements
-On medium (default for all nodes):
- - QEMURAM=4096
- - HDDSIZEGB=40

-On admin test (applied only for admin):
- - QEMURAM=8192
- - QEMUCPUS=4

 If you use more CPUs/RAM/DISK please make sure that you have underlying HW that can handle it!